2026 per-mile rates

 The per-mile price you actually pay

-The published $0.073 / $0.106 figures are how the Commission calculates your toll, but the real number you pay per mile after rounding can differ slightly on short trips.
-For example, a 7-mile hop from Exit 218 (Toledo I-280) to Exit 225 (I-75 Perrysburg) at $0.073 per mile mathematically costs $0.51, but rounds to $0.50 in the fare matrix.
-Over 200 miles the rounding error is negligible.
+The published $0.073 / $0.106 figures underlie the fare table, but the real number you pay per mile can differ slightly on short trips because every fare is set in 25-cent increments.
+For example, the 7-mile hop from Exit 64 (I-75, Perrysburg) to Exit 71 (I-280, Stony Ridge) at $0.073 per mile mathematically costs $0.51, but the fare matrix prices the pair at $0.50.
+Over 200 miles the rounding effect is negligible.

 For commercial fleet managers and accountants, the published per-mile rates are the right number to use for budgeting.
 For drivers wondering "what will my actual exit-to-exit toll be?" the exit-to-exit toll calculator applies the exact rounding rules.